Mamata Banerjee: COVID-19 management

 Banerjee and her government was widely criticised of the handling of the COVID-19 pandemic and was accused of concealing facts by the opposition, critics and many doctors.

 The opposition accused Mamata of playing "appeasement politics" amid the COVID-19 crisis.
-On 1 April, Banerjee claimed that the West Bengal Government have already traced 54 people who attended the Tablighi Jamaat religious gathering during the COVID-19 Outbreak, and 44 of them are foreigners.
-Although according to a report by central security agencies, 232 people had attended Delhi's Tablighi Jamaat event from West Bengal.
-Of this, 123 are Indian nationals and 109 are foreigners.

-The West Bengal Government has been also criticized for not sending enough samples to the National Institute of Cholera and Enteric Diseases (NICED) for testing.
+The West Bengal Government has been also criticised for not sending enough samples to the National Institute for Research in Bacterial Infections (NIRBI) for testing.
 The government later banned use of cellphones in hospitals.

 However, Mamata Banerjee blamed BJP's IT cell for "using fake news to malign West Bengal’s health department".
 Many people were arrested for spreading fake news amid lockdown.
 FIR was lodged against a Bengal BJP MP also for raising "false alarm" over COVID-19 deaths in Bengal.

+2024 RG Kar Hospital Rape Case

+Banerjee was widely criticised for the rape and murder of a young trainee doctor at R. G. Kar Medical College and Hospital and alleged coverup where she was accused of trying to protect the now ex-principal Sandip Ghosh whose involvement in the incident is being investigated by the CBI.

+Sandeshkhali incident

+In February 2024, several women in Sandeshkhali village came forward saying that Trinamool Congress local bloc leader and alleged strongmen Sheikh Shahjahan, Uttam Sardar and Shibu Hazra had been sexually assaulting and raping them.
+Mamata Bannerjee was accused by the Bharatiya Janata Party leaders for keeping silence on the crime and protecting such criminal politicians.
+Furthermore, TMC leader Partha Bhowmick, who visited Sandeshkhali, claimed that assault allegations were fabricated.
+Sheikh Shahjahan has been on the run, after Enforcement Directorate officers attempted to arrest him on a corruption case, who were attacked by his supporters.
+On 29 February 2024, at around 5:30 am (IST), Shahjahan was arrested by the police from Minakhan, North 24 Parganas by them.